€14.95

 The skill of a DJ is knowing what music to play when.

-Assuming that music, people and everything is energy, a force which can not be seen but can be felt physically and emotionally, the GRIPZ 3+7 energy mixing method is a live music performing and DJ-method that helps you to:
+Assuming that music, people and everything is energy, a force which can not be seen but can be felt physically and emotionally, the GRIPZ 3+7 energy mixing method is a DJ and live music performing method that helps you to:

-This can be done continuously during your performance or set as follows:
+This is done throughout your performance or set as follows:

-- Sense and 'see' the type of present energy of people, space and sound (the basis of DJ'ing);
+• Recognize the type of present energy of the people, space and sound by sensing and 'seeing' it, the starting point of DJ'ing;

-- In response, affect that energy in a way that you believe is needed, by playing, triggering, drumming and layering or mixing specific parts of tracks, based on their energetic character and capability to affect energy.
+• In response, affect the energy in a way that is needed, by playing, triggering and layering or mixing parts of tracks, based on their unique, suitable energetic character and capability to affect the present energy as desired.

 Key components: seven 'energy tactics' for three types of musical elements

-This method can be applied regardless of type of controller, device, software, digital or vinyl.
-It involves the use of seven 'energy tactics' to affect the energy on the dancefloor and in the existing space, applied with three types of musical elements of any track or song: fills, breaks and rhythms.
+The method can be applied regardless of type of controller, device, software, digital or vinyl.
+It involves the use of seven 'energy tactics' to affect the energy on the dancefloor or in the existing space, applied with three types of musical elements of a track or song: fills, breaks and rhythms.

 What are the seven 'energy tactics'?

-The energy tactics are seven types of intentional actions which you can apply at any given moment and as often as you want in your DJ-set or live performance, in response to the present energy of people, space and sound.
-Each action involves playing and layering or mixing the specific energetic elements of a fill, a break or a rhythm, to affect the present energy in such a way that people will get moved.
+The energy tactics are seven unique intentional actions which you can apply at any given moment and as often as you want in your DJ-set or live performance, in response to the present energy of people, space and sound.
+Each action involves the playing, layering or mixing of consciously chosen parts from fills, breaks or rhythms, based on their unique energetic character.
+The aim: affect the present energy in such a way that people will get moved.
 In other words, affecting energy with energy.

 Genres